 You can either follow the tech-touch engagement with them where you send them online material to watch and learn by themselves.
 Or, you can follow a high-touch onboarding where you personally give them the orientation of the product.

 In both the cases, you must measure how much time you are allocating to the customer before they are ready to handle the product on their own.
-Your should drive your towards reducing this customer onboarding metrics to the maximum extent possible.
+Your should drive your efforts towards reducing this customer onboarding metrics to the minimum extent possible.
 They must address their pain-points to make your training as effective and seamless as possible.

 When customers start using the product, there are various points when they need your technical support to resolve their issues.
 Take regular surveys and feedback from the customers and log all the commonly raised queries in your customer success platform.
 Then measure the time you have taken to respond to each of them to resolve their issues.
+This metrics for onboarding process is crucial to decide the efficiency of your service and customer success processes.

 Defining customer personas makes it useful for you to work with customers from different backgrounds.
 Your customers might be having a totally different mindset from the team that has built your product.
 They might start with using different features than what you expect.